 While most people realize life insurance can help protect their families from not being able to make ends meet, 63 percent say they haven’t bought it because they believe it will be too expensive.

 What they don’t realize is life insurance probably costs less than they imagine.
 Two out of three adults think it costs twice as much as its true cost.

 Term Life Insurance: An Affordable Way to Get Peace of Mind

-Term life policies are well worth your consideration if you’re looking for life insurance you can afford.
+Term life insurance policies are well worth your consideration if you’re looking for life insurance you can afford.
 They offer lower premiums than whole and universal life policies, and they’re flexible in the amount of coverage you can get and the amount of time that coverage is in effect.
 Term life policies stay in effect for a set number of years (a “term”).
 Most often, people sign on for policies that last 10, 15, 20, 25, or 30 years, but you can apply for shorter periods of coverage.
 The shorter the term, the lower the premium you’ll pay.

 You also typically have flexibility in how you pay your term life insurance premiums.
 Most companies offer the choice of paying monthly, quarterly, or annually.
 Paying annually is generally most economical because insurance companies give a small price break when they’re getting their money upfront for the year.